mher/celery-deploy/README.rst

 target hosts. `celerydeploy` will try to find `CELERY_DEPLOY_PATH` variable in Celery configuration file.
 Target hosts can be provided with `CELERY_DEPLOY_HOSTS` variable or using --hosts command line option.
+Third-party libraries can be installed by listing them in `PIP_PACKAGES` variable.

 Setup Celery on localhost and example.com: ::